rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp.main(GitHubApp.java:136)
 ```

-Even if the `main` thread went in error, both the executions of `findUser` and `findRepositories` methods didn't stop and complete their execution.
+Even if the `main` thread went in error, both the executions of the `findUser` and `findRepositories` methods didn't stop and complete their execution.
 Again, we found a thread leak.
-What we expected is that the `main` thread should be the root of the computation, the parent thread, and if it goes in error, all the computations started from it, aka its children thread, should stop.
-However, using plain-old concurrency, this is not the case.
+We expected that the `main` thread should be the root of the computation, the parent thread, and if it goes in error, all the computations started from it, aka its children thread, should stop.
+However, using plain-old concurrency, this is different.
 We can't express any association within threads.

-We can try to implement our own some sort of policy to fix the above problem.
-However, it's not easy to do it.
-We need to keep track of all the threads started by the `ExecutorService` and stop them when the parent thread goes in error.
+We can try to implement some sort of policy to fix the above problem.
+However, it takes work.
+We need to keep track of all the threads the `ExecutorService` started and stop them when the parent thread goes in error.
 It's a lot of work, and it's error-prone.
 We can't rely on the JVM to do it for us.
 We need to do it manually.

 Fortunately, Project Loom provides a solution to the problem.
 It's called structured concurrency.

-## 3. Structured concurrency
+## 3. Structured Concurrency

 Now that we understood the concerns with what we called plain-old concurrency, let's step back to the sequential solution for a moment: